California ERISA Lawyers

 Contact Our ERISA Claims Attorneys

-The McKennon Law Group has decades of experience successfully representing California workers and their families in ERISA claims and lawsuits.
-We possess the abundant experience required to handle these highly technical federal cases.
+The McKennon Law Group has decades of experience successfully representing California workers and their families in ERISA claims, appeals, and lawsuits.
+We have effectively represented hundreds of clients and know how to resolve the most complicated disputes involving insurance benefits.

 If your ERISA claim for disability, life, or health insurance has been denied, call us now.
 Schedule a legal consultation—at no cost and with no obligation—to learn more about ERISA and your rights.